Education: Modern era

-The invention of the printing press made written media widely available and led to a significant increase in general literacy levels.
+The invention of the printing press made written media widely available and led to a significant increase in general literacy.

-Starting in the early modern period, education in Europe during the Renaissance slowly began to shift from a religious approach towards one that was more secular.
+Starting in the early modern period, education in Europe during the Renaissance slowly began to shift from a religious approach towards one which was more secular.
 This development was tied to an increased appreciation of the importance of education and a broadened range of topics, including a revived interest in ancient literary texts and educational programs.
 The turn toward secularization was accelerated during the Age of Enlightenment starting in the 17th century, which emphasized the role of reason and the empirical sciences.
 European colonization affected education in the Americas through Christian missionary initiatives.
 In China, the state educational system was further expanded and focused more on the teachings of neo-Confucianism.
 In the Islamic world, the outreach of formal education increased and remained under the influence of religion.
 A key development in the early modern period was the invention and popularization of the printing press in the middle of the 15th century, which had a profound impact on general education.
 It significantly reduced the cost of producing books, which were hand-written before, and thereby augmented the dissemination of written documents, including new forms like newspapers and pamphlets.
 The increased availability of written media had a major influence on the general literacy of the population.

-These alterations paved the way for the advancement of public education during the 18th and 19th centuries.
+These changes prepared the rise of public education in the 18th and 19th centuries.
+This period saw the establishment of publicly funded schools with the aim of providing education for all.
 (Note: For example, the world's first ministry of education was founded in 1773.)
-This era witnessed the establishment of publicly funded schools with the goal of providing education for all, in contrast to previous periods when formal education was primarily delivered by private schools, religious institutions, and individual tutors.
-An exception to this trend was the Aztec civilization, where formal education was compulsory for youth across social classes as early as the 14th century.
+This contrasts with earlier periods when formal education was primarily provided by private schools, religious institutions, and individual tutors.
+Aztec civilization was an exception in this regard since formal education was mandatory for the youth regardless of social class as early as the 14th century.
 Closely related changes were to make education compulsory and free of charge for all children up to a certain age.